-- Let the Experts Show Off: Whether it’s a video, podcast, blog, or live stream on social media, you need to let your experts show what they can do and answer popular questions from your audience.
+- Let the Experts Show Off: Whether it’s a video, podcast, blog or live stream on social media, let your experts show what they can do and answer popular questions from your audience.
 You can kick off a content series and get more engagement just by giving people more access to the leaders of your brand.

 - Build a Better Email Marketing Plan: Do you use email marketing?
-59% of all respondents to a recent survey say that email influence their purchasing decisions.
-It’s the best way to send content, how-to articles, and special members-only, today-only promotions to a dedicated customer base.
+59% of all respondents to a recent survey say that email influences their purchasing decisions.
+It’s the best way to send content, how-to articles, and special members-only (or today-only) promotions to a dedicated customer base.

 Once you build incendiary content, site traffic, followers and leads will follow.
 You simply need to define a content strategy that matches up with your business goals and helps your brand build more authority on the internet.

 4.)
 Tie It All Together